 Figure 1 confirms the existence of an informal sector wage penalty for Brazil.
 It shows that pooled QR estimates are not contained in the confidence interval surrounding the OLS coefficient and reveal important differences along the wage distribution.
-In brief, the penalty faced by informal sector workers is very large at lower quantiles and disappears at the top.
-Estimates of the FE-QR give similar results but display a smaller penalty along the whole distribution.19 Precisely, the (conditional) wage penalty for informal workers ranges between 8% at the bottom (compared to 17.5% with pooled QR) to around zero at the top.
-Interestingly, these results are qualitatively close to those of Tannuri-Pianto and Pianto (2002) who use an IV-QR approach - we discuss this point further in the concluding section.
+In brief, the penalty faced by informal sector workers is larger at lower quantiles and disappears at the top.
+Estimates of the FE-QR give similar results but display a smaller penalty along the whole distribution.
+Precisely, the (conditional) wage penalty for informal workers ranges between 8% at the bottom (compared to 17.5% with pooled QR) to around zero at the top.
+Interestingly, this pattern is qualitatively close to that in Tannuri-Pianto and Pianto (2002) who use an IV-QR approach - we discuss this point further in the concluding section.
+Yet we find that the penalty is relatively small for most workers and even in lower quantiles.
+Hence our results are in line with previous studies which cast doubt upon the presence of segmentation in this country (see section 2).